Antissa: History

 Antissa joined the Mytilenaeans in their revolt from Athens in 428 BCE during the Peloponnesian War, and successfully defended itself against the Methymnaeans who attacked it.
 But after Mytilene had been compelled to surrender to the Athenians, Antissa was recovered by them also.
 In 371 the Athenian general Iphicrates fled to Antissa, and later to Drys, after he fell out with his father-in-law Cotys, King of the Thracians, when he refused to besiege the strongholds of his fellow Athenians in the Thracian Chersonese.
-In the 330s BCE was ruled by a tyranny which also controlled the neighbouring city of Eresos until it was overthrown by the forces of Alexander the Great in 332.
+In the 330s BCE Antissa was ruled by a tyranny which also controlled the neighbouring city of Eresos until it was overthrown by the forces of Alexander the Great in 332.
 Antissa was destroyed by the Romans after the defeat of Perseus, king of Macedonia in 168 BCE because the Antissans had received in their port and given supplies to Antenor, the admiral of Perseus.
 The people were removed to Methymna.

 Archaeological excavations carried out by Winifred Lamb for the British School of Archaeology at Athens revealed parts of the city wall and Iron Age buildings including an apsidal structure.
 The original island site is now joined to the mainland by a sandy isthmus; its most conspicuous remains are those of a medieval castle.
 Traces of the harbour mole may also be seen on the eastern side of the city.